Gary Deffenbaugh: 88th Arkansas General Assembly (2011–2012)

-Beginning with the 2012 election, Deffenbaugh was redistricted from District 66 to District 79 in the Arkansas House of Representatives.
+Beginning with the 2012 election, Deffenbaugh was redistricted from the 66th district to the 79th district in the Arkansas House of Representatives.
 The new districts would go into effect starting with the 89th Assembly.

-Deffenbaugh was unopposed in the 2012 election for District 79 of the Arkansas House of Representatives.
+Deffenbaugh was unopposed in the 2012 election for the 79th district of the Arkansas House of Representatives.

-89th Arkansas General Assembly (2013-2014)
+89th Arkansas General Assembly (2013–2014)

-Deffenbaugh was officially redistricted from District 66 to District 79 on January 14, 2013, the first day of the 89th Assembly.
+Deffenbaugh was officially redistricted from the 66th district to the 79th district on January 14, 2013, the first day of the 89th Assembly.
 During the 89th Assembly, Deffenbaugh served on the following committees: